 FirstGEN is a 10-week summer fellowship for undergraduate students who are the first in their immediate families to attend an institution of higher education and are passionate about pursuing careers in social justice.
 FirstGEN Fellows gain hands-on experience working on civil rights matters as full-time Public Policy & Social Justice or Education Opportunities interns and participate in weekly advocacy training.
 Fellows receive a $1,500 stipend.

-The Gleitsman Fellowship sponsors Harvard Kennedy School students who are emerging social activists and innovators who are interested in pursuing a career with transformative impact on society.
+The Gleitsman Fellowship sponsors Harvard Kennedy School students who are emerging social activists and innovators who are interested in pursuing a career with a transformative impact on society.
 Gleitsman Fellows will participate in an enriching co-curricular experience designed to enhance their skills and engage their development as the next generation of public leaders.
-The fellowship is for 2 years and includes tuition and health fees as well as leadership training co-curricular courses.
+The fellowship is for 2 years and includes tuition and health fees as well as leadership training and co-curricular courses.
 Open to domestic and international applicants entering their first year at HKS.
 Applicants must apply to HKS by December 1.

 The Fellowship Program is a year-long training program for young leaders that have completed their undergraduate degrees by the start of the program.
-Fellows receive regular mentorship, professional and personal skill development, and are given opportunities to interact with the media, write reports/press releases, fundraise, testify at policy hearings, and participate in key meetings with top government officials, corporate CEOs, and political leaders.
+Fellows receive regular mentorship, and professional and personal skill development, and are given opportunities to interact with the media, write reports/press releases, fundraise, testify at policy hearings, and participate in key meetings with top government officials, corporate CEOs, and political leaders.
 Fellows receive $55,000 per year plus health benefits.
 Each Fellowship cohort is made up of 4-6 people and includes Legal Fellows.
 Located in Berkeley, CA.

-The Greenlining Institute -Leadership Academy is offering a year-long development and experiential learning program for emerging leaders seeking hands-on public policy experience to work in Oakland, CA. Fellows will be placed into one of Greenlining’s policy teams to working with the Academy for racial and economic justice.
-The areas of placement are: Economic Equity, Energy Equity, Environmental Equity, Health Equity, and Technology Equity.
+The Greenlining Institute -Leadership Academy is offering a year-long development and experiential learning program for emerging leaders seeking hands-on public policy experience to work in Oakland, CA. Fellows will be placed into one of Greenlining’s policy teams to work with the Academy for racial and economic justice.
+The areas of placement are Economic Equity, Energy Equity, Environmental Equity, Health Equity, and Technology Equity.
 Eligible applicants must be at 18 years of age or older with at least one year of relevant work experience.
 Compensation is $55,000 per year with health benefits.

-The Academy Summer Associate Program is an intensive 10-week training program for young leaders to participate in leadership discussions, skills building workshops, and conduct site visits to community, government, and corporate entities.
+The Academy Summer Associate Program is an intensive 10-week training program for young leaders to participate in leadership discussions, skills-building workshops, and conduct site visits to community, government, and corporate entities.
 Associates learn about issues impacting California and the nation and manage research and advocacy projects under the direction of a Greenlining staff member.
 Associates present their findings and projects in both a written and oral report at the end of the program.
 As an Associate, one works 37.5 hours per week and earns a $5,500 total stipend for 10 weeks.

 The HIA Fellowship programs bring together international groups of college students and recent graduates to explore national histories of discrimination and resistance, as well as examples of issues affecting different minority groups today.
-This 4-week summer fellowship in Europe is highly interdisciplinary, and features daily lectures and discussions with renowned academics, journalists, and activists.
-Eligible applicants are students and recent graduates (including international students) of universities in Bosnia and Herzegovina, Denmark, France, Germany, Greece, the Netherlands, Poland, Ukraine and the United States.
+This 4-week summer fellowship in Europe is highly interdisciplinary and features daily lectures and discussions with renowned academics, journalists, and activists.
+Eligible applicants are students and recent graduates (including international students) of universities in Bosnia and Herzegovina, Denmark, France, Germany, Greece, the Netherlands, Poland, Ukraine, and the United States.
 HIA covers the costs of participation and accommodation.
 Deadlines vary by country.

 The Institute for Global Law and Policy (IGLP) Residential Fellowship Program at Harvard Law School offers full or partial doctoral and post-doctoral one-year fellowships to a small number of scholars pursuing research in areas related to the IGLPs ongoing work.
 The Institute welcomes applications from interested doctoral and post-doctoral scholars who are currently pursuing research in the areas of global law, economic policy, and social justice.
 Fellows are awarded a competitive stipend commensurate with experience.